Doctor in the House (film)

-Doctor in the House is a 1954 British comedy film directed by Ralph Thomas and produced by Betty Box.
-The screenplay, by Nicholas Phipps, Richard Gordon and Ronald Wilkinson, is based on the 1952 novel by Gordon, and follows a group of students through medical school.
+Doctor in the House is a 1954 British comedy film directed by Ralph Thomas and starring Dirk Bogarde, Kenneth More, Donald Sinden, Donald Houston and James Robertson Justice.
+It was produced by Betty Box.
+The screenplay, by Nicholas Phipps, Richard Gordon and Ronald Wilkinson, is based on the 1952 novel Doctor in the House by Gordon, and follows a group of students through medical school.

 It was the most popular box office film of 1954 in Great Britain.
-Its success spawned six sequels, and also a television and radio series entitled Doctor in the House.
+Its success spawned six sequels, and also television and radio series titled Doctor in the House.

 It made Dirk Bogarde one of the biggest British stars of the 1950s.
-Other well-known British actors featured in the film were Kenneth More, Donald Sinden and Donald Houston.
 James Robertson Justice appeared as the irascible chief surgeon Sir Lancelot Spratt, a role he would repeat in many of the sequels.

 Plot summary

-The story follows the fortunes of Simon Sparrow (Dirk Bogarde), starting as a new medical student at the fictional St Swithin's Hospital in London.
+The story follows the fortunes of Simon Sparrow starting as a new medical student at the fictional St Swithin's Hospital in London.
 His five years of student life, involving drinking, dating women, and falling foul of the rigid hospital authorities, provide many humorous incidents.

-When he has to leave his first choice of lodgings to get away from his landlady's amorous daughter (Shirley Eaton), he ends up with three amiable but less-than-shining fellow students as flatmates:
+When he has to leave his first choice of lodgings to get away from his landlady's amorous daughter, he ends up with three amiable but less-than-shining fellow students as flatmates, Richard Grimsdyke, Tony Benskin and Taffy Evans.
+Towering over them all is the short-tempered, demanding chief surgeon, Sir Lancelot Spratt, who strikes terror into everyone.